In this Module, we look at the evidence of climate change, its causes and consequences.

 U.S Global Change Research Program, Third National Climate Assessment, May 2014 – Overview and Report Findings, p.7

 Climate change refers to the broader set of changes that are happening as a consequence of global warming.
 These include changes to the weather patterns, oceans, ice and snow, and ecosystems.
 The cause of global warming is the increase in heat-trapping gases in the atmosphere.
 These heat-trapping gases are called ‘greenhouse gases’.
 They exist naturally in the atmosphere, where they help keep the Earth warm enough for plants, animals and human beings to live.
-But we are adding extra greenhouse gases to the atmosphere and this has been happening dramatically since the Industrial Revolution.
+But we are adding more and more greenhouse gases to the atmosphere and this has been happening dramatically since the Industrial Revolution.
 These extra gases are causing the Earth to get warmer.

 This animation uses narration and illustrations to explain the Earth’s carbon cycle and how it is connected to climate change.
-Watch the video.

 The Carbon Cycle

 Since the Industrial Revolution began in 1750, CO2 levels have risen by more than 30%.
 The concentration of CO2 in the atmosphere is now higher than at any time in at least 800,000 years.

 Click on the play button to see NASA’s visualisation of how carbon dioxide travels around the globe.
 Notice how the highest concentrations of CO2 are found in the Northern hemisphere and the effects of plants and trees on CO2 levels in the spring and summer months.

 Watch: NASA | A Year in the Life of Earth’s CO2